 An approach to combine OSM and traditional OFDM was proposed in Ganesan et al.[8].
 This approach was adapted for IM/DD communications in Zhang et al.[9].
 Here, an incoming bit-stream is divided into O-OFDM and OSM streams.
 Data from O-OFDM stream are assigned to different subcarriers to form the frequency-domain O-OFDM symbol.
 OSM is then implemented in the frequency domain where each data-subcarrier is assigned to a transmitter determined by the spatial bit-stream.
 An IFFT operation is implemented at each transmitter to multiplex the data before transmission.
 Spectral efficiency of this scheme is then proportional to the number of data-subcarriers.
 In comparison, the spectral efficiency of sample indexed spatial OFDM (SIS-OFDM) is proportional to the number of subcarriers which is equal to at least double the number of data-subcarriers.
 Additionally, the SIS-OFDM system requires a single IFFT operation, independent of the number of transmitters and thus maintains a computational complexity equal to that of single-input single-output (SISO) OFDM transmission.
 Finally, SIS-OFDM using an ImR achieves much better power efficiency as compared with equivalent system using NImR.

 Figure 1 illustrates the block diagram of a system implementing SIS-OFDM.
 The information source generates the input data-stream.
 The coder converts the data-stream into a binary bit-stream D which is divided into consecutive segments of Rms = Rm + Rs bits where Rs = Nsc k = Nsc log2(Ntx) is the number of spatial bits.
 Let the lth such segment be denoted by Dl.
-The first Rm bits of Dl are collected in a vector are mapped by an M-quadrature amplitude modulation (QAM) modulator.
+The first Rm bits of Dl are collected in a vector are mapped by an M-ary quadrature amplitude modulation (M-QAM) modulator.
 The generated QAM symbols are then assigned to subcarriers (based on the O-OFDM signal format, i.e., DCO-OFDM or ACO-OFDM) to generate a frequency-domain O-OFDM symbol of length Nsc.
 An IFFT operation is applied on to produce a real-valued bipolar time-domain O-OFDM symbol of the same length Nsc.
 The latter Rs bits of Dl are collected in a vector and are mapped to Nsc length transmitter index vector denoted by .
 Let denote the real unipolar baseband signal after biasing and/or clipping, and 0 ≤nl≤ (Nsc – 1) indicate the relative time index for the next SIS-OFDM symbol to be transmitted.
 At each time instance, an O-OFDM signal value from is transmitted from a luminaire indexed by .
 Let Xnl be this Ntx length transmission vector at time instant nl.
 Thus the jth element of this vector is then given by

 .